JoseoRemoto/dona-facil-fullstack/README.md

-# DonaFacilFront
+# DonaFacil

 Dona Facil's full-stack application is a responsive and user-friendly interface built with Next.js.
 It aims to deliver a seamless and engaging user experience, enabling users to effortlessly manage their accounts, list items, and interact with the community.
-This repository encompasses all the frontend code, including UI components, state management, and integration with the backend APIs.
+This repository encompasses all the code.

 ## Overview